 6 Hours of MathematicsMGF 1106 Mathematics for Liberal Arts (Recommended for the FTCE General Knowledge Exam); College Algebra; or Statistics

-3 Hours of Introduction to Children & Adolescent Development in the Education Setting OR
+3 Hours of Introduction to the Teaching Profession

 Introduction to the Teaching Profession (EDF1005) at Tallahassee Community College